danbrough/duckdb/README.md

 install android studio and use the "SDK Manager" to install Android NDK version 26.3.11579264 if you don't have it.

+Set the `ANDROID_ABI` to the android architecture you want to build for.
+eg: arm64-v8a.

 Run [build_android.sh](build_android.sh)